microsoft/vscode/src/vs/workbench/contrib/notebook/browser/docs/notebook.layout.md

 * Resolving the raw data (bytes) of the resource from file service.
 This part is backed by the `WorkingCopyService` and it will resolve the data and broadcast updates when the resource is updated on file system.
 * Requesting the contributed notebook serializer to serialize/deserize the raw bytes for the resource.
 We will find the best matched notebook serializer (by user's editor type configuration and serializer's selector defintion) and convert the raw bytes from/to `NotebookTextModel`.

 `NotebookTextModel` is the only source of truth for the notebook document once the resource is opened in the workspace.
 The source text of each individual cell in the notebook is backed by a piece tree text buffer.
-When the notebook is opened in the editor group, we will request the `TextModelResolverModelService` for the monaco `TextModel` reference for each cell.
-The `TextModel` will use the piece tree text buffer from the cell as the backing store so whenver the `TextModel` gets udpated, the cells in `NotebookTextModel` are always up to date.
+When the notebook is opened in the editor group, we will request the `TextModelResolverService` for the monaco `TextModel` reference for each cell.
+The `TextModel` will use the piece tree text buffer from the cell as the backing store so whenever the `TextModel` gets updated, the cells in `NotebookTextModel` are always up to date.``

-Since we are using the `TextModelResolverModelService` for cell's text model resolution, the `TextModel`s will have a mirror in the extension host, just like a normal resource opened in a text editor.
+Since we are using the `TextModelResolverService` for cell's text model resolution, the `TextModel`s will have a mirror in the extension host, just like a normal resource opened in a text editor.
 Extensions can treat them as normal text documents.

 ![arch](https://user-images.githubusercontent.com/876920/141845889-abe0384e-0093-4b08-831a-04424a4b8101.png)

 ## Viewport rendering

-The veiewport rendering of notebook list view is a "guess and validate" process.
-It will calcuate how many cells/rows it can render within the viewport first, have them all rendered, and then ask for their real dimensions, and based on the cell/row dimensions it will decide if it needs to render more cells (if there are still some room in the viewport) or remove a few.
+The viewport rendering of notebook list view is a "guess and validate" process.
+It will calcuate how many cells/rows it can render within the viewport first, have them all rendered, and then ask for their real dimensions, and based on the cell/row dimensions it will decide if it needs to render more cells (if there is still some room in the viewport) or remove a few.

 For short, the process is more or less